-Fishlock to miss New Zealand friendly
+Wales' Fishlock to miss New Zealand friendly

 Harding, who announced her decision to leave Reading, is one of six players in the Wales squad who has ended the season unattached.

-Anna Filbey and Josie Green who have departed Tottenham, goalkeeper Poppy Soper, midfielder Megan Wynne and attacker Elise Hughes are also currently without a club.
+Anna Filbey and Josie Green who have departed Tottenham, goalkeeper Poppy Soper, midfielder Megan Wynne and attacker Elise Hughes are also currently without clubs.

-Wales will meet for a training camp in Cardiff ahead of the trip to Spain, with several players set to train with the senior squad for the first time, including Arsenal's Bethan McGowan and Cardiff's Phoebie Poole.
+Wales will meet for a training camp in Cardiff before the trip to Spain, with several players set to train with the senior squad for the first time, including Arsenal's Bethan McGowan and Cardiff's Phoebie Poole.

 Leicester midfielder Hannah Cain will also be part of the training camp as she continues her rehabilitation following knee surgery.